SalasD93/socialize-api/README.md

 ## Description

 I used Node.js, MongoDB (NoSQL), Express.js, and Mongoose ODM, to create a social media API.
-This backend API allows you to make requests to view, create, update, and delete users, friends, posts,(thoughts) and comments(reactions).
+This backend API allows you to make requests to view, create, update, and delete users, friends, posts(thoughts) and comments(reactions).

 ## Table of Contents